Read Part 1: The Beginning, Part 2: A Flashback to Flashback, Part 3: The Long-Running & Part 4: The Expanding Scene.

 In recent years, Evolution has also spearheaded a community street festival during Edmonton’s Pride Week, as a downtown alternative to the crowded Whyte Ave beer gardens, and as a way for local LGBTQ community groups to raise much-needed funds.
 With the recent dissolution of the Edmonton Pride Festival Society, Evolution had planned on expanding this event in 2020 before the COVID-19 pandemic forced its cancellation.

-By 2017, Evolution was the only gay bar in Edmonton, and it remains that way in 2020.
+By 2017, Evolution was the only gay bar in Edmonton.
 Many factors played a role in the closure of so many queer spaces in Edmonton, from the proliferation of cruising sites and apps to increased social acceptance.
 There had always been those rare “straight” spaces that were “gay-friendly,” from John Reid’s Rebar to spaces like the now-closed Empress on Whyte.
 But in the last five years, this has become increasingly common.
-In Edmonton, Darrin Hagen’s Guys in Disguise brought drag shows into the mainstream.
-More recently, venues all over the city have begun capitalizing on the popularity of drag.
-Pop-up events like Fruit Loop also provide alternatives to queer space for nights out.
+More recently, pop-up events like Fruit Loop provide alternatives to queer space for nights out.

 Read Part 1: The Beginning